-Lovering, a Republican, was the representative for Massachusetts's 14th congressional district from 1907 to 1911.
+Lovering was the representative for Massachusetts’s 14th congressional district and was a Republican.
+He served from 1907 to 1911.

 From Mar 1897 to Feb 1910, Lovering missed 425 of 1,096 roll call votes, which is 38.8%.
 This is worse than the median of 26.8% among the lifetime records of representatives serving in Feb 1910.
 The chart below reports missed votes over time.